maciejczerniak/maciejczerniak.github.io/_projects/VXN Predictor.md

 tags:
   - streamlit
   - python
+  - neural-networks
+  - forecasting
+  - finance
-  - NN
+  - stock-market
-  - predicting
+  - machine-learning
 ---

 ## Overview

 This project explores whether we can predict changes in the Nasdaq-100 Volatility Index (VXN) using macroeconomic indicators and Nasdaq market data.
 Volatility indexes capture investor sentiment and risk expectations, making them essential for traders, portfolio managers, and retail investors.
 By applying machine learning to this problem, we aim to go beyond traditional linear forecasting methods and build models that reveal hidden relationships in financial markets.
-The outcome is a predictive system that can enhance alerting, improve market timing, and provide more transparency to users of *Move Tickers*, a platform focused on surfacing stock movements.
+The outcome is a predictive system that can enhance alerting, improve market timing, and provide more transparency to users of **Move Tickers**, a platform focused on surfacing stock movements.

-This project was developed as the final project of my first year at university, demonstrating early application of data science and machine learning methods to a real-world financial forecasting problem.
+This project was developed as the **final project of my first year at university**, demonstrating early application of data science and machine learning methods to a real-world financial forecasting problem.

 ## Problem